tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 these memory operations can never interfere!
 They can (for example) be re-ordered arbitrarily.

-These memory effects could in the future be used for instruction re-ordering, but they are mostly used in two places in Cinder: the refcount insertion pass and DCE.
+In Cinder, these memory effects could in the future be used for instruction re-ordering, but they are today mostly used in two places: the refcount insertion pass and DCE.

 DCE involves first finding the set of instructions that need to be kept around because they are useful/important/have effects.
 So here is what the Cinder DCE